 The Anguish of a Black Father

-Coates produced an urgent, devastating book that confirmed his position as one of his generation’s foremost public intellectuals and an important voice for Black Americans.
+Coates offers an urgent, devastating book that confirms his position as one of his generation’s foremost public intellectuals and an important voice for Black Americans.
 Between the World and Me draws its force from its somber, elevated prose style (one reviewer suggests Coates set out consciously to emulate Baldwin’s voice) and the severity of its view.
-Coates marshals political theory, history and memoir to set out a bleak philosophical view of the prospect for racial justice in America – in essence, that only white people can act to end racism, and Black Americans cannot expect them to do so – and, simultaneously, to convey the deeply personal, emotional, spiritual and parental significance of this understanding: what it means, to a life, to a soul, or to a father, to say that America remains deadlocked in a state of intractable injustice, that Black parents cannot protect their children, and that no degree of personal responsibility can ensure safety for an American who inhabits a Black body.
+Coates marshals political theory, history and memoir to set out a bleak philosophical view of the prospects for racial justice in America – saying, in essence, that only white people can act to end racism, and Black Americans cannot expect them to do so.
+He simultaneously conveys the deeply personal, emotional, spiritual and parental significance of this understanding: what it means, to a life, to a soul or to a father, to say that America remains deadlocked in a state of intractable injustice, that Black parents cannot protect their children, and that no degree of personal responsibility can ensure safety for an American who inhabits a Black body.

 “Black people love their children with a kind of obsession.
 You are all we have, and you come to us endangered.
 I think we would like to kill you ourselves before seeing you killed by the streets that America made.”Ta Nehisi-Coates